opendocsg/slw-judgments-backfill/2014_SGHC_201/report.md

 **Maintenance**

 30     The wife sought a lump sum maintenance of S$672,000 (S$3,500 per month x 16 years).
 She arrived at the figure of 16 years by first calculating a multiplier of 21.
-This was based on the test cited in _Wan Lai Cheng v Quek Seow Kee and another appeal and another matter_ [2012] 4 SLR 405 at [89].
+This was based on the test cited in _Wan Lai Cheng v Quek Seow Kee and another appeal and another matter_ <span class="citation">[2012] 4 SLR 405</span> at [89].

 31     The test could be mathematically represented as follows: (average life expectancy of a woman + usual retirement age of a Singapore male worker) / 2 – wife’s present age.
 In applying the test, the wife used the average life expectancy of 85 and the average retirement age of 65.
 Her age was 54.